1.19. Barebox Bootchooser¶

 for the case when the state variable set backend memory is uninitialized.

-This is also true if default values through the bootchooser’s environment
+This is also true if default values through bootchooser’s environment

 variables are defined (e.g. bootchooser.default_attempts